 An overview of school guidance programs and counseling services in community settings.
 History, philosophy, leadership/management skills, program planning, implementation, and collaboration are studied.
+An additional fee is associated with this course.
 This is a professional education course.

 COUN 5110 - Orientation to Professional Counseling and Ethics (3)